Black Bugs

 "Black Bugs" is a song by Australian rock band Regurgitator.
-The song was released in January 1998 as the second single from the band's second studio album Unit.
-The single peaked at number 32 in Australia and it also ranked at No. 32 on Triple J's Hottest 100 in 1998.
-The song peaked at number 88 in the United Kingdom; becoming their first and only song to peak in the top 100 in that country.
+It was released in January 1998 as the second single from the band's second studio album, Unit (1997).
+The single peaked at number 32 in Australia and was ranked at the same position on Triple J's Hottest 100 in 1998.
+The single also peaked at number 88 in the United Kingdom, becoming Regurgitator's first and only song to enter the top 100 in that country.